-The village Wassails each Twelfth Night in January.
-Over 300 villagers, friends and 20 dancers and musicians process around the village visiting orchards old and new; large and small along the route to wake up their trees, drive evil spirits away and toast the good health of the trees with Lambswool.
+The village Wassails the orchard each Twelfth Night in January.
+Over 300 villagers, friends and 20 dancers and musicians process around the village visiting orchards old and new; large and small along a route to wake up their trees, drive evil spirits away and toast the good health of the trees with Lambswool.

 A Mummers Play is also one of the Wassail highlights in Brightwell.
 All the traditional characters are included: King George, the French noble, the doctor, fair Molly and Johnny Jack.